 Some key victories included:

 - The Department of Transportation refused to pay “on call pay” to road workers who had a winter weather on call schedule posted at their yard.
-A hearing officer awarded back on call pay for nine employees.
+NDOT awarded back on call pay for nine employees.

 - The Department of Veterans’ Affairs and DHHS withheld holiday pay when members were absent for a portion of time before the holiday.
 A hearing officer awarded holiday pay to our members and a few cases remain pending as NAPE continues to challenge this practice.